- Search The Registry

 R. L. Burnside

 R.L.
 Burnside was born on this date in 1926.
 He was a Black blues musician.

-He traveled through the Delta working and playing the blues and returned to his home in 1959 to settle down and raise a very large family.
-In 1967, blues researcher George Mitchell recorded Burnside and the songs eventually wound up on the Arhoolie label compilation album.
+He traveled through the Delta, working and playing the blues, and returned to his home in 1959 to settle down and raise a large family.
+In 1967, blues researcher George Mitchell recorded Burnside, and the songs eventually wound up on the Arhoolie label compilation album.
 This allowed him to tour Europe in 1971 for the first time.
 He recorded albums for Europe-based labels Swingmaster, Arion, and Vogue.

-He continued on the road sporadically through the 1980s and in 1992, he appeared in the documentary "Deep Blues."
+He continued on the road sporadically through the 1980s, and in 1992, he appeared in the documentary "Deep Blues."
 This exposed him to a new audience with the release of the soundtrack.
 He then released the album "Bad Luck City" in 1993.
 The band he worked with included most of his family.
 All of Burnside's eight sons play in the band called the "Sound Machine."
-Burnside recorded two albums for the Fat Possum label called "Too Bad Jim" and "The Wizard."
+Burnside recorded two albums for the Fat Possum label: "Too Bad Jim" and "The Wizard."

-His down-home country flavor of blues with loud guitar amplification created a unique raw sound that new generations of blues-rock lovers have discovered.
-Burnside was a gifted musician, songwriter, and storyteller who at his best just played his guitar and used a microphone, talking and playing, and giving the audience a real taste of old-time blues.
+His down-home country blues flavor with loud guitar amplification created a unique raw sound that new generations of blues-rock lovers have discovered.
+Burnside was a gifted musician, songwriter, and storyteller who, at best, just played his guitar and used a microphone, talking and playing and giving the audience a real taste of old-time blues.

-Equally, he was the consummate guitarist, delivering hot electric blues with the R.L.
+Equally, he was the consummate guitarist, delivering hot electric blues with R.L.
 Burnside's signature.
 He was also influenced by the country styles of Muddy Waters, Lightnin' Hopkins, and John Lee Hooker.
 R.L.
 Burnside died on September 2, 2005.